jgrowl/joinem/README.md

 # Joinem

-### A configurable bot that automatically buys items from newegg and amazon
+### A configurable bot :robot: that automatically buys items from newegg and amazon

 > If you can't beat the em...
 Joinem